jackyliang/loop.tf/README.md

 - Added form validation for the UGC profile links.
 You now won't be able to add verify random URLs
 - Added tool tip and tweaked UI in UGC Roster Verification
-- Added release notes tab in the navigation bar
+- Painstakingly updated the footer to include a way to report bugs, check release notes, and join the Steam group

 #### June 20